 Dear Friend of Gallery 400,

-Anticipating this milestone anniversary, please consider making a 100% tax-deductible contribution to Gallery 400.
+Anticipating this exciting new year of programming, please consider making a 100% tax-deductible contribution to Gallery 400.
 Your donation enables us to delight audiences with innovative programming, provide meaningful support to artists, and activate debate and discussion about art in today’s culture.
 Whether you donate $20 or $200, we hope that you will consider Gallery 400 in your year-end giving.

 Please DONATE NOW to sustain Gallery 400's impact on Chicago's arts community.